Penaud-Polge/Fully-Trainable-Gaussian-Derivative-Layer/README.md

 ## What is it ?

-This github correponds to the Tensorflow implementation of the article
+This github corresponds to the Tensorflow implementation of the article

 Valentin Penaud--Polge, Santiago Velasco-Forero, Jesus Angulo, Fully Trainable Gaussian Derivative Convolutional Layer,